arifein/Hg_observation_analysis_scripts/README.md

 Data can be requested from the Ministry of the Environment Japan (MOEJ).
 For publication, see:  https://doi.org/10.3390/atmos10070362

 -FMI (Finland) network: Finland_network.py
-These data are submitted to EMEP, but an updated version was provided by Katriina Kyllönen.
+These data are submitted to EMEP, but an updated version was provided by K. Kyllönen.

+-MHD data: MHD.py
+These updated data for Mace Head were provided by D. Custodio

+-ELA data: ELA.py
+These data for Experimental Lakes Area were provided by V. St. Louis

--miscellaneous data: other_sites.py
+-MLO data: MLO_data.py
-These data sets were provided by other sources, not directly from the networks
+These data for Mauna Loa from the EPA measurements 2002–2010 were provided by M. Landis